J-Lehrer/aai_540_group_2_final_project/README.md

 ## Acknowledgments

-We would like to thank Professor **FILL IN NAME HERE** as well as all of those who contributed to machine learning before us allowing us to complete this project.
+We would like to thank Professor Jules Malin as well as all of those who contributed to machine learning before us allowing us to complete this project.